Skip to content

 class ChartsController < ApplicationController

-def demo
+def gdp_by_industry

 end